Designed to be highly searchable!

 Once I got frustrated with cilantro’s reluctance to grow at the same time that I have piles of fresh tomatoes to turn into salsa, I started researching heat-loving substitutes for it.
 Papalo is a frequent recommendation and it certainly survives our hot summers.

 Papalo (Porophyllum ruderale) is also called papaloquelite, poreleaf, mampuito, summer cilantro, and Bolivian coriander.
-It doesn’t have identical cilantro flavor but if you just want a vibrant herb substitute it’s excellent!
+It doesn’t taste identical to cilantro but if you just want a vibrant herb substitute, it’s excellent!
 I think it tastes like a mix of nasturtium flowers, lime, and cilantro.
 If you haven’t tried nasturtium flowers, they taste exactly like papaya seeds.
-If you haven’t tasted papaya seeds either I don’t know what to tell you.
+If you haven’t tasted papaya seeds, I don’t know what to tell you.
 Papalo is unique.

 Papalo is a beautiful herb with a flavor that reminds me of cilantro, lime, and nasturtiums.